sugarlabs/edit-fonts-activity/README.md

 See Jekyll documentation at <https://jekyllrb.com/docs/frontmatter/> and <https://jekyllrb.com/docs/posts/>

+### Local Editing

+Install Jekyll and then from the root directory run

+    jekyll serve  --incremental

+Then visit <http://127.0.0.1:4000/font-editor-activity/> and each time you save a file in the repo, the site will be rebuilt and you can hit refresh to see the results.

+### Live Editing

 * Visit <https://github.com/sugarlabs/font-editor-activity/new/gh-pages/_posts>
 * Name the file `YYYY-MM-DD-short-page-url-name.md`
 * Add a [frontmatter](https://jekyllrb.com/docs/frontmatter/) similar to: